Julio Nakpil: Later life

 "Emilio Aguinaldo's surrender to the Americans was a cowardly act.
 There was no doubt that he coveted the presidency.
 He surrendered for fear that others more competent than he would occupy the post of president of the Republic.
 Had he fought with his captors, regardless of whether he succumbed so that he might be considered a hero, at least to vindicate his crimes, by this time we would be admiring a monument to the second hero of the Philippines, unlike what he did delivering himself as prisoner and afterward taking an oath of allegiance to the American flag."

 Death

-He died of heart attack at his home on November 2, 1960, in Quiapo, Manila.
+Nakpil died of heart attack at his home on November 2, 1960, in Quiapo, Manila.
 He was buried at Manila North Cemetery in Santa Cruz, Manila the next day.

 Legacy

 The house where Nakpil and de Jesús lived, known as Bahay Nakpil-Bautista, still stands in Quiapo and is maintained by his heirs as a museum that also offers walking tours of Quiapo and other special events and doubles as a performance area.
-Bahay Nakpil-Bautista is the one of the two Spanish-style structures left standing in Bautista Street, Quiapo, Manila, the other being Casa Boix.
+Bahay Nakpil-Bautista is one of the two Spanish-style structures left standing in Bautista Street, Quiapo, Manila, the other being Casa Boix.